 My top 10 tips for the crispiest, best latkes ever!

-Turns out, plenty.
+On the surface, potato latkes are a simple dish.
+Potatoes, onions, eggs, flour or matzo meal.
+A little salt and maybe pepper.
+Fry.
+What could go wrong?Turns out, plenty.
 Latkes can be limp, underseasoned, undercooked or burnt and sometimes they’re all of these unfortunate things.
 Blech.
 What kind of pan should you use?
 Can you make them ahead of time?
 What about oil type?
 Help!

 Hanukkah should be a joyous time.
-Eight days of gorging yourself on fried foods, pyromania and, of course, presents.
+Eight days of gorging yourself on fried foods, pyromania, and, of course, presents.
 But throw in some sub-par latkes, and you might start to feel like a dreidel player who’s hitting shin, over and over again.
 Like a loser.

 But I want you to have latke success!

 Top 10 Latkes Tips:

 1. What Kind of Potatoes Do We Use For Latkes?

 The starchier the potato, the crispier the latke.
 Makes sense.
 And the starchiest potato out there is the unassuming russet.
 They’re usually pretty cheap too, which means more latkes for less gelt!